 What you need when applying for a business loan

-Now that you know the type of loan you are applying for including the loan amount, the terms and what security or collateral you will offer, it’s time to approach financial institutions.
+Now that you know the type of loan you are applying for, including the loan amount, the terms and what security or collateral you will offer, it’s time to approach financial institutions.
 But before you do, you should prepare the necessary documents and information that financial institutions will require to finalise and approve your loan application.

-Know your credit history and credit score
+Know your credit history and credit score.

-When applying for a business loan financial institution will review your credit history and credit score.
-If you have any late payments or defaults on any existing loans it may be difficult to secure a new business loan.
+If you have any late payments or defaults on existing loans, securing a new business loan may be difficult.
 Speak to one of our Finance Executives for more information.

 Know your business plan

-What is your business focus, your product/service offering, the company history, management team and more broadly the organisational structure.
-A detailed business overview will provide a holistic view of your company which will help financial institutions understand the purpose of your funding requirements.
+A detailed business overview will provide a holistic view of your company, helping financial institutions understand the purpose of your funding requirements.

 Up-to-date financial statements

-It’s important to ensure that your financial reporting is up-to-date and meaningful and that you understand what is in these statements.
-Having high quality financial information at your fingertips provides a lot of comfort to lenders.
-Speak to your accountant early before seeking finance, to ensure a smooth process from application to approval.
+Having high-quality financial information at your fingertips provides a lot of comfort to lenders.
+Speak to your accountant early before seeking finance to ensure a smooth process from application to approval.

 Maintaining Key payments

 It is critical that you keep key payments, including licenses, permits, insurances, taxes, etc. up to date at all times.
-Having the ability to do so may increase your chance of securing a loan as it demonstrates the business’s capacity to make repayments.

 Forecast to demonstrate the business’s future financial position